ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **Worker communication to other services or networks**

 To connect your cluster with your on-premises data center, you can set up the VPC VPN service.
 The {{site.data.keyword.vpc_short}} VPN connects your entire VPC to an on-premises data center.
-After you test your app, you can expose it to the private network by creating a private network load balancer (NLB) or Ingress application load balancer (ALB) service.
-These Kubernetes network services expose your app to the private network only so that any on-premises system with a connection to the VPC subnet that the NLB IP is on can access the app.

 If your app workload requires other {{site.data.keyword.cloud_notm}} services that support private service endpoints, your worker nodes can automatically, securely communicate with these services over the private VPC network.

 **External communication to apps that run on worker nodes**

-Finally, you can improve the security of your cluster and control private network traffic to NLBs or ALBs by creating access control lists (ACLs).
+After you test your app, you can expose it to the private network by creating a private Kubernetes `LoadBalancer` service or using the default private Ingress application load balancers (ALBs).
+The VPC load balancer that is automatically created in your VPC outside of your cluster when you use one of these services routes traffic to your app.
+Note that the VPC load balancer exposes your app to the private network only so that any on-premises system with a connection to the VPC subnet can access the app.
+You can improve the security of your cluster and control public traffic apps by creating access control lists (ACLs).
 ACLs consist of rules that define which inbound traffic is permitted for the VPC subnets that your worker nodes are connected to.
-You might need to allow access to the private IP addresses of the services that you want to use in these rules.

 Ready to get started with a cluster for this scenario?
 After you plan your [high availability](/docs/containers?topic=containers-ha_clusters) and [worker node](/docs/containers?topic=containers-planning_worker_nodes) setups, see [Creating VPC on Classic clusters](/docs/containers?topic=containers-clusters).